DaintyJet/VCHAT_SEH/README.md

    <img src="Images/SA19.png">

-2. Open the SEH Chain Viewer again, we can use the `Alt + S` keybind.
+2. Open the SEH Chain Viewer again; we can use the `Alt + S` keybind.

    <img src="Images/SA20.png">

-   * Notice how we do not have a Corrupted Entry.
+   * Notice how we have a *Corrupted Entry*.
 This means we can no longer traverse the entire chain as it will fail once it reaches the *Corrupt Entry*.
-3. Now we will find a replacement for the `SE Handler` field.
+3. Now, we will find a replacement for the `SE Handler` field.
 Right-click the CPU window and select `Search For` -> `Sequence of Commands`.
 Input the following values to find two `POP` instructions followed by a `RETN`.

    <img src="Images/SA12.png">